bluxmit/alnoda-workspaces/workspaces/python-workspace/README.md

 **Dev tools:**

-- [**Code-server**](https://github.com/cdr/code-server) - open source version of popular Visual Studio Code IDE.
-Codeserver has
+- [**Eclipse Theia**](https://theia-ide.org/docs/) - open source version of popular Visual Studio Code IDE.
+Theia is trully open-source, has
 VS-Code extensions and works in browser.
+This means it can run inside a docker container on local machine or in cloud.
+A lot of beautiful color themes and many common plugins are already installed to save time.
 - [**Terminal**](https://github.com/tsl0922/ttyd) - secure browser-based terminal.
 - [**FileBrowser**](https://github.com/filebrowser/filebrowser)  - manage files and folders inside the workspace, and exchange data between local environment and the workspace
 - [**Ungit**](https://github.com/FredrikNoren/ungit) - rings user friendliness to git without sacrificing the versatility of it.